DigitalDenCloud/serverless-web-application-backend/README.md

 #### Performing local debugging and testing

 I used the sam local invoke command to invoke my GetCountFunction and PutCountFunction locally.
-To accomplish this, the AWS SAM CLI created a local container, built my function, invokds it, and outputs the results.
+To accomplish this, the AWS SAM CLI created a local container, built my function, invokes it, and outputs the results.

 ![Sam Local Invoke](resources/images/sam-local-invoke-putcountfunction.png)